 How long does a typical session take?

-The length of each study varies, but typically a single session takes between 30 and 40 minutes.
+The length of each study varies, but typically a single session is about an hour long.
 The experimenter running the study you sign up for will inform you how of your session duration.

 Who runs the studies?

 Fully-trained research assistants or postgraduate students run our studies, under the supervision of the ELLA’s principal researchers who all hold doctorates in developmental psychology.

 It depends on the particulars of the study.
 Sometimes parents are asked to sit with their infant during the activities, take part in the activities or to fill out brief questionnaires.
 The experimenter running the study you sign up for will inform you if the study calls for parent participation.